Step-by-step workflow guide

 - Guest collaborators — external stakeholders (architects, agency partners, vendors).
 Enter their email address and choose a role: Viewer, Commenter, or Contributor.
 They receive a one-time email link to access this specific assessment only.

-Guest collaborators cannot trigger AI engines or generate reports.
+Guest collaborators cannot generate reports.
 Every access event is logged in the audit trail.

 Guest collaborators can access the assessment via a secure email link — no AIM account required and no seat consumed.
 This is ideal for subject matter experts, contracting officers, or partner agencies who need to contribute answers or review outputs.